leonardodimarchi/massage-therapy-app/README.md

 - Pages
     - Here, we'll have the app UI, with all the pages and modules for each one.
 We'll need to inject all the dependencies for the pages, telling the page to use X usecase with Y repository and Z datasource.

+- Components
+    - Here, we will have some components that can be shared through the pages

 - Styles
     - This one will hold our global css stuff, such as button/input styles.